This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- In a large bowl, place the flour, xanthan gum, baking soda and salt, and whisk to combine well.
-Add the granulated sugar and oats, and whisk again to combine.
+- In a large bowl, place the flour, xanthan gum, baking soda, salt, and granulated sugar, and whisk to combine well.

-- Add the beaten eggs and vanilla, and mix until the dough comes together.
-It will be very thick, and a bit difficult to stir, but continue to alternately press the cookie dough with the back of the spoon and stir, until the dry ingredients are nearly absorbed.
+- Mix until the dough comes together.
+Alternately stir and press the cookie dough with the back of the spoon until the dry ingredients are moistened.

 - Add the chocolate chips, and mix to distribute the chips evenly throughout and until the dough is completely integrated.

-- Once chilled, place the baking sheet in the center of the preheated oven, and bake for about 12 minutes, or until lightly golden brown all over (and a bit browner around the edges).
+- Once the cookie dough is chilled, place the pieces on the prepared baking sheets about 2 inches apart.
+Bake in the center of the preheated oven, and bake for about 12 minutes, or until very lightly golden brown all over, and a bit browner around the edges.

 Video